kubedb/docs/docs/guides/kafka/clustering/combined-cluster/index.md

 ## Create Standalone Kafka Cluster

 Here, we are going to create a standalone (i.e. `replicas: 1`) Kafka cluster in Kraft mode.
 For this demo, we are going to provision kafka version `3.9.0`.
-To learn more about Kafka CR, visit [here](/docs/guides/kafka/concepts/kafka.md). visit [here](/docs/guides/kafka/concepts/kafkaversion.md) to learn more about KafkaVersion CR.
+To learn more about Kafka CR, visit [here](/docs/guides/kafka/concepts/kafka.md).
+Visit [here](/docs/guides/kafka/concepts/kafkaversion.md) to learn more about KafkaVersion CR.

 ```yaml
 apiVersion: kubedb.com/v1alpha2